 Low Cost + Low Benefit

-This combination should be your lowest priority.
-Either give yourself 10-15 minutes to handle this task, or put these kind of tasks in between valuable tasks as a useful break.
+When learning how to prioritize time and tasks, this particular combination should be your lowest priority.
+Either give yourself 10-15 minutes to handle this task, or put these kinds of tasks in between valuable tasks as a useful break.

 High Cost + Low Benefit